nodepy/nodepy/docs/package.json.md

 ### `dist`

 *Optional*.
-An object that specifies options for generating an archived distribution of the package with `nodepy-pm dist`.
+An object that specifies options for generating an archived distribution of the package with `nppm dist`.

 ```json
 {